 Kids who grew up in the seventies and eighties were blessed with a golden age of bicycle production.
-At the turn of the 1970s Nottingham company Raleigh began producing a number of now collectible models.
+At the turn of the 1970s Nottingham company Raleigh began producing a number of now collectable and iconic models.

 Inspired by the American dragster motorbikes, the Raleigh Chopper brought a touch of Easy Rider to the streets of British suburbia, becoming an icon of the era.
 Smaller models for younger children such as the Tomahawk, Chipper and Budgie came soon after.

-Other classic models produced during the decade, include the rather bulky Grifter in 1976, which came in a choice of either metallic blue or red, complete with a twist grip gear shift.
+Other classic models produced during the decade, include the rather bulky Grifter in 1976, this came in a choice of either metallic blue or red, complete with a twist grip gear shift.
 It’s smaller relations the Boxer & Strika followed as well as the MK 2 Grifter in 1978.

 Enter the eighties and the BMX scene found its way over the Atlantic, once again the Raleigh design team came up with the goods.
 This time it was the Raleigh Burner that turned heads when it was released in 1982.
 The ‘Tuff Burner’ came complete with yellow skyway mag wheels.